UniversalDependencies/docs/_no-dep/list.md

 shortdef: 'list'
 ---

-This document is a placeholder for the language-specific documentation for `list`.
+The `list` relation is not used for Norwegian.